RG's decision to keep off Bengal campaign over COVID an | Politics

 ''Elections are a constitutional obligation undertaken by the EC.
 We will follow all the guidelines given by the EC.

-In Bihar, too, elections were ahead amid COVID.
+In Bihar, too, elections were held amid COVID.
 The only authority to decide on the process of elections is the Election Commission,'' he said.

 He also asserted there was no discrimination by the Centre in catering to the needs of the states in combating COVID-19.